cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 --------

 The first object a program encounters is a *Context*, because Contexts are used to represent programs themselves.
-An application gets a single Context "for free" at boot.
+The :ref:`boot process <boot>` sets up one Context at startup, to run the application's entry point.

 More specifically, a Context is a virtual representation of the processor's unprivileged (Thread) execution mode.
-It provides storage for all the unprivileged processor state, so that programs can be interrupted to process interrupts or implement multitasking.
+It provides storage for all the unprivileged processor state, so that it can be "backed up" when stopping a program to process interrupts or implement multitasking.

-The program whose state is stored in a Context is said to be "running in" the Context.
+The program whose state is stored in a Context is said to be "running in" or "inhabiting" the Context.

 Contexts extend the hardware processor model in two ways.